WebOrigami/docs/src/content/framework/templates.md

 index.html: !ori index.ori(teamData.yaml)
 ---

-This is a test.

-Origami templates let you efficiently produce HTML or other text documents from data using Origami expressions.
+Graph Origami templates let you efficiently turn data into HTML or other text documents using Origami expressions embedded in boilerplate text.
+Origami templates can:

+- Work directly on a wide range of data including file system folders or network resources
+- Be easily extended in JavaScript with essentially no configuration.

-The Graph Origami system provides a template system both as a convenience and because the Origami language lends itself to the domain of templates.
-(You can use Graph Origami with other template systems, although that requires writing a small degree of integration code that’s currently beyond the scope of this documentation.)
+You can use Graph Origami with other template systems, but the small degree of integration code required is currently beyond the scope of this documentation.

-## Origami template documents
+## Template documents

 An Origami template document is a text file with a `.ori` extension.
-A template contains placeholders marked with `\{{` and `}}` curly braces.
+A template contains placeholders marked with `\{{` and `}}` curly braces that contain [Origami expressions](/language/syntax.html).

 ```console
 $ cat greet.ori
 Hello, \{{ name }}.
 ```

-A template like this can then be evaluated in the context of an object such as a graph or data object.
+You can evaluate a template like this in the context of an object such as a graph or data object.

 ```console
 $ cat alice.yaml